xmhk/FNFTpy/README.md

 ## installation
  * place the FNFTpy folder inside your python path
- * the module needs to know where the compiled copy of libFNFT is located.
+ * the module needs to know where the compiled copy of FNFT is located.
    The configuration is done via editing the function get_lib_path() in the file auxilary.py.
 Example:

    ```
     def get_lib_path():
-        """return the path of the libFNFT file
+        """return the path of the FNFT file
         This is something you have to edit.
         See example strings.
         """